gottacatchenall/ms_sampling_effort/manuscript.md

 _present_ but _not interacting_, the more likely the interaction is a true negative.
 But what should this threshold of number of observations be?
-The false-negative rates presented in @fig:negativebinom may seem unrealistically high, however species are not observed indepdent of their relative abundance.
+The false-negative rates presented in @fig:negativebinom may seem unrealistically high, however species are not observed independent of their relative abundance.
 In the next section we demonstrate can lead to high realized values of $p_{fn}$ for species with low relative abundance.